Static Routing Configuration Guide with Examples

-Create a packet tracer lab as shown in the following image or download the following pre-created lab and load it on Packet Tracer.
+Create a Packet Tracer lab shown in the following image, or download the pre-built lab from the following link.

-In this lab, each network has two routes to reach.
-We will configure one route as the main route and another route as the backup route.
-If the link bandwidth of all routes is the same, we use the route that has the least number of routers as the main route.
-If the link bandwidth and the number of routers are the same, we can use any route as the main route and another route as the backup route.
+In this lab, each network can be reached via two routes.
+Configure one route as the primary route and another as the backup.
+If all routes have equal link bandwidth, select the route with the fewest routers as the primary route.
+If both link bandwidth and the number of routers are identical, either route may serve as the primary, with the other as the backup.

-If we specify two routes for the same destination, the router automatically selects the best route for the destination and adds the route to the routing table.
-If you manually want to select a route that the router should add to the routing table, you have to set the AD value of the route lower than other routes.
-For example, if you use the following commands to create two static routes for network 30.0.0/8, the route will place the first route to the routing table.
+When two routes to the same destination are specified, the router automatically selects the optimal route and adds it to the routing table.
+To manually prioritize a specific route, set its administrative distance (AD) value lower than that of alternative routes.
+For example, the following commands create two static routes for network 30.0.0/8, with the first route placed in the routing table.

 #ip route 30.0.0.0 255.0.0.0 20.0.0.2 10 #ip route 30.0.0.0 255.0.0.0 40.0.0.2 20